soundasleep/jevon.org/wiki/linux.md

-mogrify -format eps *.png   # convert all *.png to *.eps sh -x <script>              # show all commands executed by given script for debug df -h                       # show disk usage and free space [/code]
+mogrify -format eps *.png   # convert all *.png to *.eps sh -x <script>              # show all commands executed by given script for debug df -h                       # show disk usage and free space apt-mark hold jenkins       # hold a package at the current version [/code]

 If this fails, the version of tar may not support gzip compression.
 In this case, you can use the traditional two-stage command: